ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 });
 ```

-Well, I'm sorry to dissapoint you, but in javascript, the answer is... nothing.
+Well, I'm sorry to disappoint you, but in JavaScript, the answer is... nothing.
 They don't get unpacked and thus they're ignored.

 ------
 ```javascript[4]